Usamah Zaid Yasin: 2005-2013: Early career

+On his final year project, Usamah Zaid, along with his close friends, Nizam Razak, Safwan Karim and Nazrul Hadi Nazlan created Misi Mustahak, a short film about three old folks role-playing as spies.

-After graduating from Multimedia University (MMU), Usamah joined Les' Copaque Production together with his close friends, Nizam Razak and Anas Abdul Aziz.
+After graduating from Multimedia University (MMU), Usamah joined Les' Copaque Production together with his close friends, Nizam and Anas Abdul Aziz.
 They came up with the animation series Upin & Ipin where he served as an assistant director, later become its director starting from Season 4, replacing Nizam who left Les' Copaque in 2009 with Anas, Safwan Karim and Kee Yong Pin to establish Animonsta Studios.

 Besides working as the assistant director for the series, Usamah also worked as the animation director and 3D character rigging for Geng: The Adventure Begins.

-2013-present: Breakthrough with Ejen Ali and contribution in Aliff Dalam 7 Dimensi
+2013-present: Ejen Ali and onwards

 Having spent 7 years at Les' Copaque, Usamah left the company and established his own animation company, WAU Animation where he served as CEO.
 WAU Animation is the producer of Ejen Ali that aired on TV3 since 8 April 2016.
 He served as the director, executive producer, screenplay and voice actor in the series.

 In 2016, Usamah with his close friend, Faiz Hanafiah supervised 3D animation for Aliff Dalam 7 Dimensi by Astro Shaw and Chain FX.

 He directed and screenplay his first ever film based on Ejen Ali animated series, Ejen Ali: The Movie.
 The film received positive reviews and collected RM30.05 million box office.
 This led him to receive nominations from the Malaysia Film Festival and Asian Academy Creative Awards.